moiaune/moiaune.dev/content/posts/azure-device-flow-authentication-in-go.md

 ## Setting up our Go application

-So, now that we're done with the Azure part, let's setup our Go CLI application.
+So, now that we're done with the Azure part, let's setup our Go CLI.

-We're going to build a CLI application that will use Device Flow authentication to Azure and then list all resources groups in a subscription.
+We're going to build a CLI application that will use device flow authentication to Azure and then list all resources groups in a subscription.

 ### Project setup